eric-lzhang/aerodrome-liquidity-framework/README.md

 - Python 3.9.7 or higher installed.
 - An Infura API key (for connecting to the Base network).
 You can get it for free from [Infura](https://www.infura.io/).
 - Alternatively, you can get an Alchemy API key from [Alchemy](https://www.alchemy.com/).
 - A valid Ethereum (Base) private key.
+You can get this by creating a wallet in [Metamask](https://chromewebstore.google.com/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en)
 - To run the demo of opening and closing a liquidity position, add 0.001 ETH, 0.001 WETH, and 3 USDC in your wallet.

 ### 1. Clone the Repository